 Combining solar power with hydrogen storage has allowed a US home to be run on batteries.
-However, convincing building code officials was just the first battle in realising a grand plan.

 Imagine a house that gets all of its energy for heating, cooling and cooking from batteries.
 Sounds like a pain changing all of those giant D-cell batteries every year, doesn't it?

 Mike Strizki likens the system he uses at his home in Hopewell, New Jersey, United States, to batteries that never go bad.
 Batteries as reliable as the Sun.

 In fact, the Sun is a key player in Strizki's home.
 Sunlight energises the 56 solar panels that provide energy to Strizki's 280m2 house.
 About 30 per cent of the energy collected by the panels is converted to hydrogen, the element that makes up about 70 per cent of the Sun's composition.
 So, while the solar panels provide energy to the house when the Sun is shining, the hydrogen is stored for use in cloudy weather when it is converted back to electricity.
 Strizki stores enough hydrogen to keep him warm all winter, and to keep his hydrogen-fuelled car running throughout the year.
 His monthly utility bill?
 Zero.

 The intricate, $500,000 Hopewell Project - Stritzki's home - was almost five years in the making.
 Stritzki cultivated private and corporate support and cajoled state utilities officials into embracing the idea that renewable energy must be the way of the future, to cut down on pollution.

 "Things that people don't understand, they're afraid of," Stritzki said.
 "Hydrogen is just another gas, and it's safer than all the fossil fuels we know."